pereira1010/assignment-2-repo/README.md

 ## Introduction

 Welcome to the **Multipage static website** project, built on the **HTML** using **SVG**.
-This project showcases the power of **smart contracts** by enabling users to create and manage crowdfunding campaigns directly on the blockchain.
-Designed with transparency, security, and flexibility in mind, this platform is ideal for anyone looking to explore decentralized finance (DeFi) and blockchain-based fundraising.
-Below are the key features of this project:
+This project showcases the use of html and the integration of svg graphics as a banner and animation.
+This website also incorporates css styling.

 ### Key Features:
 - **HTML website**